-Professor Coomarasamy pursues clinical and applied aspects of translational research including evidence synthesis, clinical trials, diagnostic and prognostic studies and mixed methodology research.
+Professor Coomarasamy pursues clinical and applied aspects of translational research including clinical trials, evidence synthesis and mixed methodology research.

 Professor Coomarasamy has accumulated significant expertise in the meta-analysis of effectiveness and test accuracy data, including advanced literature searching and data synthesis skills such as meta-regression, bivariate meta-analysis, pooling of receiver operating characteristics curves and funnel plot analysis.
 His work with Professor Zamora (Madrid, Spain) achieved the first and most comprehensive data analysis software (Metadisc) and it was made available free of charge to researchers worldwide.
 The software has been cited in the Lancet, JAMA, BMJ and other journal articles more than 880 times.
 Professor Coomarasamy is now collaborating to produce the next version of the product, with a facility for bivariate meta-analysis.